News and Community

 Well, now we wonder how to get started in this world of personal branding and some doubts arise.

-Do I use my name or a nickname?
+Should I use my name or a nickname?

 This question is important to get started in the freelancer world.
 Although the decision is yours (remember that it will be your personal brand), the truth is that it is very advisable to use your own name.
 This is not only positive for your dealings with other companies or people. »Showing your face» with your name brings transparency, closeness and trust when it comes to establishing ties.
 In the world of work, it has always been preferable to deal with people and thus relate to each other.